Conditionals

 frustration: The execution starts at a matching case statement, then

-statement is reached.
+continues until a break statement is reached.
 In other words, the case

 analysis will not stop at the first match.
 It will continue testing.
 For